MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ### Target audience

-This kernel is aimed at a diverse audience, from retro-gaming enthusiasts to DIY enthusiasts.
+This kernel is aimed at a diverse audience, from retrogaming enthusiasts to DIY enthusiasts.
 The following personas represent our presumed target audience.

-### 1. retro-gaming fan - Tony
+### 1. retrogaming fan - Tony

 - Objectives:
-  - Tony, a retro-gaming enthusiast, wants to play retro games on a dedicated computer without too much expense.
+  - Tony, a retrogaming enthusiast, wants to play retro games on a dedicated computer without too much expense.
-  - He aspires to recapture the nostalgia of arcade machines by having access to several games in one place.
+  - He aspires to recapture the nostalgia of arcade cabinets by having access to several games in one place.
 - Challenges:
-  - Create an affordable computer dedicated to retro-gaming, compatible with easily accessible hardware.
+  - Create an affordable computer dedicated to retrogaming, compatible with easily accessible hardware.
-  - Meet the exacting expectations of a retro-gaming enthusiast like Tony.
+  - Meet the exacting expectations of a retrogaming enthusiast like Tony.

 ### 2. Looking to recycle his old computer - Bruce